 It is the intent of this zoning bylaw to further the purposes established in 24 V.S.A., Chapter 117, Section 4302.
-To carry out the desires of the community, it is the intent of this bylaw to adopt minimum regulations, in accordance with enabling legislation provided in 24 V.S.A., Chapter 117, to:
+To carry out the desires of the community, it is the intent of this bylaw to adopt minimum regulations, in accordance with enabling legislation provided in 24 V.S.A., Chapter 117, to protect the safety and welfare of the inhabitants of Westmore.